90 days from today is Thu, 03 September 2020

 Being spat at is a disgusting and vile act, many of those who do this will use their spit or blood as a weapon, that is the reality of what my colleagues have to deal with.

-Prior to spit guards being issued, a person who was biting or spitting at officers would either be put on the ground or restrained with their head forced down.
-The application of a spit guard uses less force and prevents the act of spitting or biting from continuing.
+Prior to spit guards being issued, a person who was spitting or biting officers would either be put on the ground or restrained with their head forced down.
+The application of a spit guard uses less force and prevents the act of spiting or biting from continuing.
 Officers will always have to justify their use.
 Your blanket statement that spit guards must not be used offered no alternative, it would either be use more force or for the officer to allow themselves to be spat at or bitten.

 I have heard some say that police officers should try to talk to the offender to prevent them from spitting or biting.
 I’m afraid the real world is not that simple and many of those individuals we deal with are violent and would use any opportunity to inflict harm on a police officer.